hmrc/lisa-api/resources/public/api/conf/1.0/testdata/reinstate-account.md

                 <p class ="code--block">
                     {<br>
                         "code": "INVESTOR_ACCOUNT_CANNOT_BE_REINSTATED",<br>
-                        "message": "Investor Account may have been transferred or is active."<br>
+                        "message": "Investor account may have been transferred or is active."<br>
                    }
                 </p>
             </td>